In this post, I will describe a WebQuest example I created for the Granny Cloud in Genial.ly. You may wonder what the Granny Cloud is?

 Every child and every classroom is a story in itself, but the Granny Cloud is even more special because you can volunteer and join a virtual classroom no matter where you are.
 We, grannies, are there to support and guide the children through self-discovery, and we do not do any teaching.
 There is no curriculum, and you do not have to be a teacher to become a granny- you need to have the proper equipment for video chats, some free time, and a lot of love for children!
 Every center is different, but all the granny sessions have the same goals:

 What is a WebQuest?

 It teaches children to collaborate, communicate, and brainstorm together.
 It also develops their visual skills by making them identify certain objects, photos, and links quickly.
-Ultimately, a WebQuest promotes media literacy, the ability to recognize fake information online, while also working on technical, information, communication, collaboration, creativity, critical thinking, and problem-solving skills.
+Ultimately, WebQuest promotes media literacy and the ability to recognize fake information online while working on technical information, communication, collaboration, creativity, critical thinking, and problem-solving skills.
 (Van Laar et al., 2017).

 How to create a WebQuest?

 A WebQuest has 5 essential parts: introduction, task, process, resources, evaluation, and conclusion.
 Make sure that the children understand what is expected of them before you start your quest.
-Start from the top and try to observe the quest from the children’s perspective.
+Then, start from the top and try to observe the quest from the children’s perspective.

 - Select the topic you want to cover.

 - Test the online tools you want to use.